46577

 $11,000.00 AUD

 Paris : Chez J. Goujon et J. Andriveau, 1827.
-A large book-form box made of stiff card, 250 mm tall, gilt-decorated papered sides, silk draw ribbon, the ‘spine’ made of crushed morocco styled in compartments, with gilt ornamentation and the lettering ‘Atlas par H. Brué’, listing the eight maps contained within: ‘Mappemonde; Europe; Asie; Afrique; Amérique Septentrionale; Amérique Méridionale; Océanie; France’.
-Each engraved map measures 650 x 970 mm and is hand coloured; dissected into 21 panels and laid on linen with paper title labels and tabs, lettered in manuscript.
+A large book-form box made of stiff card, 250 mm tall, gilt-decorated papered sides, silk draw ribbon, the ‘spine’ made of crushed morocco styled in compartments, with gilt ornamentation and the lettering ‘Atlas par H. Brué’, with a list of the eight maps contained within: ‘Mappemonde; Europe; Asie; Afrique; Amérique Septentrionale; Amérique Méridionale; Océanie; France’.
+Each engraved map measures 650 x 970 mm and is hand-coloured, dissected into 21 panels and laid on linen with paper title labels and tabs lettered in manuscript.
 The maps are dated 1827, and were assembled as a cased collection around that date.